What Comes After Innovation?

 New ideas are all around us, and the real business challenge lies in deciding which innovative ideas can be translated into viable, valuable market opportunities.
 How do you determine if a business idea is viable?
 Which products are worth taking to market?
 Is this idea big enough to drive a company?

 Going from Idea to Market

 In Lab to Market, the signature course series of the Rady MBA program, you will learn how to turn ideas into market opportunities.
-More than a single course or a simulated exercise, L2M is an experience, one not found in any other MBA program.
+More than a single course or a simulated exercise, Lab to Market is an experience, one not found in any other MBA program.

-The L2M sequence centers on the skills and knowledge needed to become an innovative, opportunity-driven, entrepreneurial manager.
+The Lab to Market sequence centers on the skills and knowledge needed to become an innovative, opportunity-driven, entrepreneurial manager.
 We are focused on teaching you how to identify scalable new ideas that fill a market need and that add social and economic value.
-The L2M sequence aims to educate entrepreneurial, growth-oriented managers for both emerging and established companies.
+The Lab to Market sequence aims to educate entrepreneurial, growth-oriented managers for both emerging and established companies.

 Unique among business schools, this three-course sequence begins in the classroom and moves into a project-based environment.
-L2M will teach you how to use the analytical frameworks and tools of your MBA education to:
+Lab to Market will teach you how to use the analytical frameworks and tools of your MBA education to:

 - Identify the emerging “opportunity space” in an industry sector

 - Distinguish real viable opportunities from interesting ideas

 - Evolve ideas into scalable products and services

 - Evaluate business models that can translate opportunities into ventures